Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jake Fraley and the Cincinnati Reds take the field on Wednesday at Great American Ball Park against Ross Stripling, who is the named starter for the San Francisco Giants.
-First pitch is set for 7:10 PM ET for the third game of a four-game series.
+Alex Cobb will start for the San Francisco Giants on Thursday at Great American Ball Park against Joey Votto and the Cincinnati Reds.
+First pitch is at 12:35 PM ET for the final game of a four-game series.

-Oddsmakers list the Giants as -115 moneyline favorites, while giving the underdog Reds -105 moneyline odds to win.
-The over/under is 10.5 runs for this contest.
+The Giants are the favorite in this one, at -115, while the underdog Reds have -105 odds to win.
+The over/under for the game has been set at 9.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.